BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 ---
 **Name:** ​Time Off Approval
 **User type:** ​Employee
-**Description:** ​
-Visual display of whether PTO request is approved, denied, or pending
+**Description:** ​Visual display of whether PTO request is approved, denied, or pending
-**Use Case:** ​
-Employees should be able to see the status of their PTO requests, so they can follow up or not in an appropriate manner.
+**Use Case:** ​Employees should be able to see the status of their PTO requests, so they can follow up or not in an appropriate manner.

 ---